geudde/attic-chest/pages/13.reference/01.porden/docs.md

 24 yards, but its depth has not been ascertained.
-In every part of the rock are found separate crystalline concretions of muriate of soda, sometimes cu- bical, and sometimes in large irregular masses, usually of a greyish or milk- white colour ; and possessing greater or less transparency : the salt no where appears stratified.
+In every part of the rock are found separate crystalline concretions of muriate of soda, sometimes cu- bical, and sometimes in large irregular masses, usually of a greyish or milk- white colour; and possessing greater or less transparency: the salt no where appears stratified.
 The great body of the rock presents only a confused red mass, varied here and there by the crystalline portions.
 No marine exuviae, or organic remains, or impressions, are found either in the salt, or in the ar-